Post-Lockdown Mobility webinar report: Walk & Bike to School – planning ahead, now!

 Hackney is a London Borough located in the north of the city.
 The Borough has historically suffered from problems with congestion, and with cars now returning post-lockdown (as much as 90% increase from present levels), concerns have been raised about the need to respond.

 In June the Borough announced that forty additional ‘school streets’ would be implemented in primary schools (i.e. elementary schools) by September.
-This decision was taken to provide more space around schools to enable safe physical distancing, and woman standing in front of childrento support safe walking and cycling around schools during a period when increases in car traffic are likely.
+This decision was taken to provide more space around schools to enable safe physical distancing, and to support safe walking and cycling around schools during a period when increases in car traffic are likely.
 School streets in this context are defined as time-limited ‘pedestrian and cycle only’ zones operating on weekdays.
 As in Gent, residents of neighbouring areas are exempt from these restrictions, and vehicles already present in the zone can leave.
 Fines are issued if rules are not complied with, enforced via CCTV.
 Because of the speed at which these streets are being implemented, the schemes will look slightly different to the previous school streets implemented in Hackney, making use of volunteers to help monitor and manage the new rules.

 Hackney has also been supporting other authorities in the creation of school streets.
 Various resources have been included, including the Hackney School Streets Toolkit for Professionals and a ‘case-making’ video to support local authorities in implementing school streets.
-A training seminar has also been created in association with Modeshift
+A training seminar has also been created in association with Modeshift.

 Tyler also pointed out a range of other temporary street changes which can be implemented to create more spece for people.
 Street parties, play streets, mass bike rides, and ‘anti-idling’ days can all be experimented with.
 These changes are likely to be one-off days, whereas school streets are year-round.